Redpanda in Kubernetes

 • Scalability

-To deploy Redpanda in Kubernetes, you can choose to use Helm for its simplicity, or combine Helm with the Redpanda Operator to leverage custom resource definitions (CRDs) for a more GitOps-friendly deployment process.
-Redpanda Operator is the recommended deployment option.
+To deploy Redpanda in Kubernetes, you can choose to use Helm for its simplicity or the Redpanda Operator to leverage custom resource definitions (CRDs) for a more GitOps-friendly deployment process.
+The Redpanda Operator is the recommended option for production deployments.

 Version management